 With him, the NASA team will also include a science journalist, a biological oceanographer, the CEO of a space technology company, an executive from the Federal Aviation Administration and other experts from various fields.

-The announcement is another step towards the "normalization" of a subject relegated for years to the margins of scientific debate.
-The contribution of the NASA team actually brings the study of UAP sightings into the category of phenomena to be investigated with criteria, and without prejudice.
+The announcement is another step forward towards the "normalization" of a topic relegated to the margins of scientific debate for years.
+The contribution of the NASA team effectively brings the study of UAP sightings into the category of phenomena to be investigated with criteria, and without prejudice.

-"Exploring the unknown in space and the atmosphere is at the heart of who we are at NASA," he said in the presentation announcement.
-Thomas zurbuchen, associate administrator of NASA's Science Mission Directorate.
+“Exploring the unknown in space and the atmosphere is at the heart of who we are at NASA,” he said in the introductory announcement Thomas zurbuchen, associate administrator of NASA's Science Mission Directorate.

 Understanding the data we have on unidentified aerial phenomena is critical to drawing scientific conclusions about what is happening in our skies and ensuring aviation safety.